drym-org/old-abe/README.md

 2. Use the process of Dialectical Inheritance Attribution (DIA) to come up with values to populate your attributions, price, and valuation files, according to the constitutional documents at [drym-org/foundation](https://github.com/drym-org/foundation)

-3. Attributions should be expressed on separate lines containing email (or hashed identifier), and percentage amount, in csv format:
+3. Attributions should be expressed on separate lines containing email (or hashed identifier), and fractional amount (the fractions must total to ``1``, exactly), in csv format:

 ```
-john@doe.com,24%
+john@doe.com,5/12
-jane@doe.com,73%
+jane@doe.com,1/3
-abe@doe.com,2%
+abe@doe.com,1/4
 ```

 4. Price and valuation should each be expressed as a simple amount in their respective text files.